 - Have we developed clear criteria and mechanisms for identifying vulnerable groups?
-Does this address intersectionality? - Have we focused on providing WASH services in geographic areas that are currently underserved? - Are we providing, strengthening, or promoting WASH services that are needed by the most vulnerable people?
+Does this address intersectionality? - · Have we focused on providing WASH services in geographic areas that are currently underserved? - Are we providing, strengthening, or promoting WASH services that are needed by the most vulnerable people?
 Consider: - Specific needs of women and girls, including menstrual hygiene, security, etc. - Specific needs of persons with disabilities. - Traditional or cultural implications that may affect someone's ability to access a particular WASH service. - Are some groups underserved because they have less political power, etc.?
 How can we address such power dynamics in our programs?
 How can we advocate for GESI related to government service provision? - Have we developed/outlined a plan to enhance service provider capacity to provide services to underserved groups? - How are we working to ensure the necessary materials are available at points of need?
 These can include assistive devices for persons with disabilities and the elderly, materials to manage menstrual hygiene, etc. - Do operation and maintenance plans include all infrastructure, such as GESI accessible infrastructure? - When we provide accessible WASH infrastructure, how do we work to ensure that the broader infrastructure is accessible?
-For example, when we provide disability accessible toilets in schools, do we work with the school or partners to help make the school building accessible also? - Have we included a budget for an inclusion fund to help vulnerable groups and their families to access services? - Have we included a feedback mechanism (hotline, Citizen Voice and Action, focus groups, surveys, etc.) and indicators to monitor the accessibility and quality of WASH services from the perspective of vulnerable groups? - Has our communication plan been designed to ensure that all members of the community receive appropriate information regarding WASH (in appropriate language, supporting those with minimal literacy and those with visual or hearing impairments, those who can't attend community events)?
+For example, when we provide disability accessible toilets in schools, do we work with the school or partners to help make the school building accessible also? - · Have we included a budget for an inclusion fund to help vulnerable groups and their families to access services? - Have we included a feedback mechanism (hotline, Citizen Voice and Action, focus groups, surveys, etc.) and indicators to monitor the accessibility and quality of WASH services from the perspective of vulnerable groups? - Has our communication plan been designed to ensure that all members of the community receive appropriate information regarding WASH (in appropriate language, supporting those with minimal literacy and those with visual or hearing impairments, those who can't attend community events)?
 How will this information reach different sectors of the community (e.g., children, parents, teachers, employers)? - Have we removed all physical, financial, attitudinal, language, and other barriers to accessing services for the most vulnerable children and their families?
 Some ideas for removing these barriers are outlined on the next page.

-Barrier Possible actions Language Provide interpreters for WASH meetings, provide information in all relevant languages, including sign language.
+Language Provide interpreters for WASH meetings, provide information in all relevant languages, including sign language.
 Cultural Hire people from cultural minority groups to train WASH providers to be sensitive to cultural needs Physical distance Provide mobile/virtual WASH services to supplement existing services Religious beliefs Engage religious leaders in behavior change approaches, share which religious texts support these behaviors Financial Budget for an inclusion fund to support access, support complementary savings groups or income generation work, use local-level advocacy approaches to advocate to government investment.
-Lack of physical mobility Provide assistive WASH devices (e.g., adapted access ramp, improved pump parts, wheelchairs/crutches), accessible transport, coordinate with other sectors for continuity in providing accessible infrastructure Restrictions on individual travel and agency Conduct household visits to negotiate permission to access and provide services, behavior change approaches to increase individual agency Attitudinal Behavior change approaches on importance of the service Childcare Provide childcare services at the point of delivery and to support women's attendance during WASH meetings and other events Work, caregiving, household responsibilities Schedule meetings at times that are most accessible for those who have time restrictions due to caregiving, household, or work responsibilities.
-This may mean offering multiple meetings to ensure inclusive representation Security Provide services in safe locations and times when it is considered safe Stigma/discrimination Accompany vulnerable group, plan and work with service providers to address any stigma or discrimination, promote positive images of excluded groups
+Lack of physical mobility Provide assistive WASH devices (e.g., adapted access ramp, improved pump parts, wheelchairs/crutches), accessible transport, coordinate with other sectors for continuity in providing accessible infrastructure Restrictions on individual travel and agency Conduct household visits to negotiate permission to access and provide services, behavior change approaches to increase individual agency Attitudinal Behavior change approaches on importance of the service during WASH meetings and other events meetings to ensure inclusive representation

+Provide services in safe locations and times when it is considered safe